 Resolutions For Against 1.
-To adopt the Audited Consolidated Financial Statements of the Company for the financial year ended December 31st, 2016 2.
-In accordance with the By Laws Messrs.
-Michael Carballo, Faarees Hosein and Peter Symmonds retire by rotation and being eligible offer themselves for re-election for a term not later than the close of the third Annual Meeting of the shareholders following this re-election.
-3. In accordance with the By Laws Mr. Harold Hoyte retires and being over seventy-five (75) years of age, offers himself for re-election for a term not later than the close of the first Annual Meeting of the shareholders following this re-election.
-4. In accordance with the By Laws Dr. Grenville Phillips retires and being over seventy-five (75) years of age, offers himself for reelection for a term not later than the close of the first Annual Meeting of the shareholders following this re-election.
-5. The Auditors, PricewaterhouseCoopers, retire and being eligible offer themselves for re-appointment.
+To adopt the Audited Financial Statements of the Company for the financial year ended December 31st, 2017 2.
+In accordance with the By Laws, Mr. Gregory Thomson retires by rotation and being eligible offers himself for re-election for a term not later than the close of the third Annual Meeting of the shareholders following this re-election.
+3. In accordance with the By Laws, Dr. Grenville Phillips retires by rotation and being over seventy five (75) years of age offers himself for re-election for a term not later than the close of the first Annual Meeting of the shareholders following this re-election.
+4 In accordance with the By Laws, Mrs. Renee Kowlessar being recommended by the Board of Directors to be appointed to the Board, offers herself for election for a term not later than the close of the second Annual Meeting of Shareholders following this election.
+5. The Auditors, PricewaterhouseCoopers, retire and being eligible offer themselves for re-election.